emard/esp32ppp/README.md

     >>> import ppptun
     >>> p=ppptun.ppptun()

-Now you have cca 15 seconds to set DIP SW1=OFF: ESP32 should show some PPP traffic like this:
+Now you have cca 15 seconds to connect.
+Don't rush, there's enough time to: set DIP SW1=OFF: ESP32 should show some PPP packets.

     ~�}#�!}!}!} }4}"}&} } } } }%}&y��#}'}"}(}"b\~

-Withing 15 seconds you should exit terminal "screen /dev/ttyUSB0 115200"
+disconnect terminal "screen /dev/ttyUSB0 115200"

     Ctrl-A Ctrl-\

 ("\\" on my keyboard is Right AltGr-Q)

-and run this command from linux side:
+and run this command from linux side (prepare it in a script):

     stty -F /dev/ttyUSB0 raw
     pppd /dev/ttyUSB0 115200 10.0.5.2:10.0.5.1 noauth local debug dump defaultroute nocrtscts nodetach